-From this point on in the trip, I am joined by my friend and regular travel-buddy, Shannon, who arrived in Panama City late Friday night.
-Thanks to a flight delay out of Atlanta, Shannon didn’t make it to our hotel until well after midnight.
-As any good friend would, I obviously had wine waiting and we toasted to our impending travel adventures!
+From this point on in the trip, I am joined by my friend and regular travel-buddy, Shannon.
+Thanks to a flight delay out of Atlanta, Shannon doesn’t make it to the hotel until well after midnight.
+Since I’m a good friend, I obviously have wine chilled and waiting.

-There wasn’t much time for sleep, though, as our 4WD transportation to the San Blas Islands was picking us up at 5am.
-For the first of our two-part visit to Panama, Shannon and I had elected to spend three days visiting Panama’s isolated San Blas Islands.
+For the first of our two-part visit to Panama, Shannon and I will spend three days visiting Panama’s isolated San Blas Islands.

 How do you visit the San Blas?

 Of course, you can also visit the San Blas from Panama City on a simple day trip, a one-night stay, or a few days of island-hopping.
 Here are just a few of the options:

-Bill referred us to Will at Panama Travel Unlimited.
-I inquired about the cost and availability for a charter and he suggested the sailboat, “Kokomo” which was available and reasonably-priced at $150/night per person (inclusive of all meals).
+So I reach out to Will at Panama Travel Unlimited to inquire about the cost and availability of a charter.
+He suggests the sailboat, “Kokomo” which is available and reasonably priced at $150/night per person (inclusive of all meals).

-Unfortunately, while we were deciding what we wanted to do, Kokomo took a booking for the last of our 3 nights.
+Unfortunately, before we pull the trigger, Kokomo takes a booking for the last of our 3 nights.

-Which is fine except the Kuna don’t really have any rules…and the ones they do have often change as easily as a Caribbean trade wind.
-So let’s just say that packing your patience is key.
+OK, fine.
+Except the Kuna don’t really have any rules.
+And the ones they do have often change as easily as a Caribbean trade wind.
+So let’s just say packing your patience is key.

 It was once only possible to visit San Blas by flying.
 But in 2009, a road to the coast was completed making land crossings possible through the mountains.

-However, the road is still only navigable with a 4WD vehicle, and as we would soon learn, it’s not exactly a pleasant ride.
+However, the road is still only navigable with a 4WD vehicle, and as we would soon learn, it’s not exactly the most pleasant ride.

 How to Get to the San Blas Islands from Panama City

-After just a few precious hours of sleep (and possibly a few too many celebratory glasses of wine once Shannon finally arrived), we were up and waiting for our official Kuna-driven 4WD transportation at the un-Godly hour of 5:00am.
+After just a few precious hours of sleep (and possibly a few too many celebratory glasses of wine once Shannon finally arrived), we are up and waiting for our official Kuna-driven 4WD transportation at the un-Godly hour of 5:00am.

-Will had told us that the driver would pick us up between 5am & 5:30am and that we’d need to pay him the full amount of our trip in cash (the Kuna deal in cash only) when he arrived.
+Will says the driver will pick us up between 5:00am & 5:30am and we will pay him the full amount of our 3-day trip in US dollars when he arrives.
+The Kuna deal only in cash.

-He didn’t arrive until 5:40am but we considered ourselves lucky.
-The next passenger he picked up had been told to be ready outside at 4:30am.
+He arrives at 5:40am but we consider ourselves lucky.
+The next passenger he picks up was told to be ready outside at 4:30am.

 2020 Update: I have friends who flew to the islands in February 2020.
 They flew out of Albrook on a charter flight with Helicopteros Personales, which was recommended by their charter boat company.
 They reported that, other than luggage limitations (which wasn’t a problem since they had packed light), the flight was short and very pleasant.
 In the future, I would definitely look into the flight option versus doing the drive again.